MacsInSpace/NAPLAN_Installer_Updater/README.md

 **Note!**
 Issues should be relevant **only** to the scheduled task/launchd process or specific to this installer/updater.
 **Not** for the browser itsself.
+A reminder that I (we) have no official affiliation with Acara, Janison Software, Education Services Australia.
+So for browser issues, See the contacts below.

 ---
 ---